 Parenting and People Magazines have sizable lists with a range of mask types for kids.
 You can search for “organic kids mask” and find sustainable masks, too.
 Want to make your own?
 Children's Hospital of Philadelphia has a pretty simple tutorial, and Jennifer Maker's mask includes an optional filter pocket, too.

-The idea of moving from shelter-in-place to re-open feels like a frightening leap of faith, but just like our kids, we’ll likely feel more ready if we get a chance to make friends with each of these ways to stay safe.
-And, through the eyes of our kids, we may even have some silly fun in the process!
+Navigating this new normal can feel like a frightening leap of faith, but just like our kids, we’ll likely feel more ready if we get a chance to make friends with each of these ways to stay safe.